Scottish Association of Landlords privacy policy

 9.2 SAL shall:

-9.2.1 Carry out a PIA before undertaking a project or processing activity which poses a “high risk” to an individual’s privacy.
+9.2.1 Carry out a DPIA before undertaking a project or processing activity which poses a “high risk” to an individual’s privacy.
 High risk can include, but is not limited to, activities using information relating to health or race, or the implementation of a new IT system for storing and accessing Personal Data; and

-9.2.2 In carrying out a PIA, include a description of the processing activity, its purpose, an assessment of the need for the processing, a summary of the risks identified and the measures that it will take to reduce those risks, and details of any security measures that require to be taken to protect the personal data
+9.2.2 In carrying out a DPIA, include a description of the processing activity, its purpose, an assessment of the need for the processing, a summary of the risks identified and the measures that it will take to reduce those risks, and details of any security measures that require to be taken to protect the personal data

 10. Cookies